Medicine Overview of Sefdin Syrup

 Animal studies have shown low or no adverse effect on the foetus, however, there are limited human studies.
 Please consult your doctor.

-Sefdin 125mg Syrup is probably unsafe to use in patients with kidney disease and should be avoided.
-Please consult your doctor.+more
+Sefdin 125mg Syrup is probably safe to use in patients with liver disease.
+Limited data available suggests that dose adjustment of Sefdin 125mg Syrup may not be needed in these patients.
+Please consult your doctor.

-If you miss a dose of Cefdinir, take it as soon as possible.
+If you miss a dose of Sefdin 125mg Syrup, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

 Q. Is cefdinir a penicillin or sulfa drug?